mit-quest/bridger/README.md

 ### Creating an Agent Pool in Azure DevOps
 1. From Your Azure DevOps organization page, go to Organization Settings
 ![Organization Settings](./docs/_static/org_settings.png)
+1. Create a new Agent Pool
    1. Select Agent Pools
    1. New agent pool...
    1. Provide a name for the new pool in place of `<agent-pool-name>`
 ![Creating a new Agent Pool in Azure DevOps](./docs/_static/create_agent_pool.png)

 ### Registering Agents